The Paradors of Spain

 Living Like Royalty at a Reasonable Price

-Castles (castillos) and fortresses (alcazárs) are still abundant in Spain.
+Castles (castillos), fortresses (alcazárs), and monasteries are still abundant in Spain.
 Most are crumbling ruins, but if you want to experience the aura, there are still some great opportunities in the form of Spanish castle inns (paradores).
 Most visitors are other Europeans.

 In addition to being enjoyed for themselves, paradores can also be great home bases for day trips to surrounding towns and attractions, especially if you are visiting Spain with a car rental, which is provides so much flexibility and so many options for the discovery of beautiful small medieval towns and off-the-beaten-track countryside.